daisybissonette/spectroSLEUTH/README.md

 results_table_identification, fig_identification = el.line_identification()
 ```

-Additional features:
+Additional features: \
+\
--The threshold for emission line detection can be adjusted via 'prominence'.
+-The threshold for emission line detection can be adjusted via `prominence`.
 This is based on the scipy.find_peaks function, see their documentation for further detail: [scipy.find_peaks](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.find_peaks.html).
-The default value for prominence is set to 23; lower values will find more peaks, greater values will seek only the most pronounced emission-lines.
+The default value for `prominence` is set to 23; lower values will find more peaks, greater values will seek only the most pronounced emission-lines.

 Example:
 ```